Cecilia8989/pands-project/README.md

 ### Shape of the dataset

 The script prints the shape of the dataset, which is the number of rows and columns in the dataset.
-It also prints the size of the dataset, which is the product of the number of rows and columns, a list of all the column names in the dataset.
+It also prints the size of the dataset, which is the product of the number of rows and columns and a list of all the column names in the dataset.
 Finally it show the number on entries for each species.
 As we can see we have 150 lines, 5 columns for a total size of 750 entries.
-Each species has 50 entries .
+Each specie has 50 entries.

 ```
 ==== Shape of the dataset ====